 Hamilton’s Hip Urban Street Art Scene

 For art lovers looking for colourful works with a strong sense of place, Hamilton’s downtown core delivers.
-Plan your route by previewing photos of the 13 of the different murals here.
+Plan your route by previewing photos of the many different murals here.
 Load the online map onto your phone, put on a pair of comfortable walking shoes and spend a few hours exploring Hamilton’s creative side.